 One of the most Spanish things about Andalucía has to be the processions that commence on Feria de Abril – it is Spain personified in one week.
 Think proud men donning black sombreros, vibrant flamenco dancers shimmying down Calle de Infierno, hooded penitents dutifully following the golden Virgin Mary statues and stocky matadors unfurling their glittering scarlet capes.

-With this colourful religious festival descending on Seville from Saturday 25th April – Saturday 2nd May 2020, it’s the perfect time to see the fairgrounds ceremoniously lighting up on Monday night, and watch on as the town’s most avid Sevillians indulge in their favourite pastime activities, which involve; eating, drinking and dancing until dawn.
+With this colourful religious festival descending on Seville in April, it’s the perfect time to see the fairgrounds ceremoniously lighting up on Monday night and watch on as the town’s most avid Sevillians indulge in their favourite pastime activities, which involve; eating, drinking and dancing until dawn.